 It has been some time since Google has released the latest version of Android, i.e., Android Oreo and now the Android Oreo 8.0 update now rolling out to popular smartphones such as the Xperia XZ Premium.
 All the current, as well as the upcoming flagships of various OEMs for sure, will get the latest delight from the house of Google.

 In today’s article, we’ll be specifically talking about Huawei, which is not very well-known for updates.
-But still, they try their level best to give the newest version to their premium handsets as well some of the budget devices as well, but they are comparatively slow in providing updates to their users.
+But still, they try their level best to give the newest version of their premium handsets as well some of the budget devices as well, but they are comparatively slow in providing updates to their users.

-The latest flagship smartphones from Huawei, that is the recently launched Mate 10 and the Mate 10 Pro come with Android Oreo 8.0 out of the box, which is a good sign that company is working on launching upcoming devices with the latest version of Android, along with providing updates to the older ones as the company has recently confirmed the Android Oreo update for Huawei Mate 9 series and Huawei P10 series.
+The latest flagship smartphones from Huawei, that is the recently launched Mate 10 and the Mate 10 Pro come with Android Oreo 8.0 out of the box, which is a good sign that company is working on launching upcoming devices with the latest version of Android. along with providing updates to the older ones as the company has recently confirmed the Android Oreo update for Huawei Mate 9 series and Huawei P10 series.

 Speaking of slow updates if you ask why Huawei is late to the update party?
 The answer shall be the OEMs heavily skinned UI, which some people also like to call as bloatware, that OEMs integrate into your devices on top of vanilla Android.
-Huawei has their own EMUI which is a very customizable and user intuitive skin but it is heavily modified by Huawei which results in slower updates.
+Huawei has their EMUI which is a very customizable and user intuitive skin, but it is heavily modified by Huawei which results in slower updates.

 The Chinese Telecom-giant also claims that it uses machine learning techniques, which ensures; that the device will learn smooth as it was on the first day of purchase.
 So, things like this take time for OEMs to push the latest Android updates, especially a new version like we have here in the face of Android Oreo.
 Huawei has claimed that its Mate 10 devices will retain more than 80% overall performance even after 18 months of use.